0xnu/amazon_scraper/LONG_DESCRIPTION.rst

 .. code-block:: python

-    ## Specify locale, keywords, API key, and number of pages to scrape
+    # Specify locale, keywords, API key, and number of pages to scrape:
     amazon_scraper --locale com --keywords "laptop" --proxy_api_key "your_api_key" --pages 10

     ## Specify only keywords and API key (will default to "co.uk" locale and 20 pages):